youzan/vant/packages/vant/docs/markdown/quickstart.en-US.md

 #### 3. Import Components

-Then you can import components from vant:
+Then you can import components from Vant:

 ```js
 // Input